KarolinDuerr/BA-SagaPattern/EventuateTram/README.md

 |FlightService|  `docker logs flightservice_eventuate`|

 By using the `--follow` supplement, it will be continued to stream the service's output to the console.

+The logging level can be changed in the respective `application.properties` file.

 ### Zipkin
 The services include the necessary gradle dependencies to enable distributed tracing with [Zipkin](https://zipkin.io/)